-Unmanned Aerial Vehicle (UAV), or drone, technology has become increasingly affordable in recent years, opening the door to endless possibilities for its use.
-One major goal of the Green Drone AZ project is to highlight how UAV data collection can be utilized as a monitoring tool for ongoing restoration projects.
+Unmanned Aircraft Systems (UAS), or drone, technology has become increasingly affordable in recent years, opening the door to endless possibilities for its use.
+One major goal of the Green Drone AZ project is to highlight how UAS data collection can be utilized as a monitoring tool for ongoing restoration projects.
 While there is a long list of ways natural resource managers can benefit from this technology, we will try to sum it up in three categories.

 One of the truly exciting pieces of the Green Drone AZ project is the opportunity for collaboration it provides.
 By partnering with Arizona State University’s Master of Advanced Study in Geographic Information Systems (MASGIS) Program, Green Drone AZ provides a creative space for graduate level GIS students to perform analysis.
 At the onset of the project, we set out with a goal to achieve an accurate model of vegetation classification on the LSRRP site.
 This process of machine learning utilizes structural and spectral data in a series of algorithms to identify unique characteristics pertaining to individual plant species.
 This training model can then be used to map plant populations across the site.
 Each year MASGIS students are hired as interns and work to fine tune this process.
 We are excited to share that work completed in the first year of Green Drone AZ was highlighted in the scientific journal Drones, serving as a significant contribution to the world of vegetation mapping using drone technology.